ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Lockbox information
     * Lockbox domain - the domain hosting the lockbox
     * Lockbox account ID - (optional, if known) the assigned account ID for the lockbox
-    * Lockbox key "hash" - (optional) hash of the lockbox key, hex(hash(`lockbox-key`)).
+    * Lockbox passphrase "hash" - (optional) hash of the lockbox passphrase, hex(hash(`lockbox-passphrase`)).
 If this hash specified matches the hash in the database associated with the account ID then this hash can be used to login to the lockbox account (by specifying the lockbox account ID).
 If validated identity information is present and the hash value does not match the hash value in the database then all the content values stored in the lockbox must be deleted (but the associated identities and the namespace grants can stay).
-This type of scenario can happen if a user's password was reset (where the lockbox key was lost in the process).
+This type of scenario can happen if a user's password was reset (where the lockbox passphrase was lost in the process).
     * Lockbox reset flag - (optional) if specified and true, a new lockbox must be created for the identity specified (and an identity must be specified must be granted access) and this identity must become unassociated with any other existing lockbox accounts.
 If this identity was previously the only associated identity with a previous lockbox account then the previous lockbox account can be deleted entirely.
   * Agent
     * User agent - the user agent identification for the product, typically "name/version (os/system)"